-One of the best ways for women to get back in touch with their bodies and take charge of their endocrine health is to begin carefully observing and taking note of various menstrual signs and symptoms each month.
+Unfortunately, most women have never been taught the language their bodies communicate in, much less how to decipher the often-confusing messages it sends.
+One of the best ways for women to take charge of their endocrine health is to begin carefully observing and taking note of various menstrual signs and symptoms each month.

+Your menstrual cycle should be between 25 and 35 days long.
 It should be a consistent length each month and not fluctuate.
-In other words, if your period lasts 29 days one month, 34 days the next and 26 days the following month, you might be dealing with irregular hormonal fluctuations.
+In other words, if your period lasts 29 days one month, 34 days the next, and 26 days the following month, you might be dealing with irregular hormonal fluctuations.

-If your cycle is less than 25 days you may have a condition called Luteal Phase Defect, which is characterized by a short luteal phase (the second half of your cycle after ovulation).
-This condition is typically caused by a hormonal imbalance called Estrogen Dominance, where estrogen levels rise too high in relation to progesterone levels.
+If your cycle is less than 25 days, you may have a condition called Luteal Phase Defect, which is characterized by a short luteal phase (the second half of your cycle after ovulation).
+This condition is typically caused by a hormonal imbalance called estrogen dominance, in which estrogen levels rise too high in relation to progesterone levels.

 In any of these cases, it's important to visit your doctor to see what might be going on with your hormones.
 A healthy period is a sign of a healthy body and mind.

 When you get your period, the blood should be a bright red color (kind of like cranberry juice).
 This is a sign that there is adequate blood flow to your pelvic region and that blood isn't stagnating in the uterus.

-By contrast, dark red blood, brown blood or clots may be caused by a sluggish flow and/or poor uterine circulation.
+By contrast, dark red blood, brown blood, or clots may be caused by a sluggish flow and/or poor uterine circulation.
 These issues might also be caused by an underlying hormonal imbalance (usually estrogen dominance).

 What is cervical fluid?
-Well, do you ever notice that once your period finishes, you tend to experience a dry sensation?
+Well, do you ever notice that once your period finishes or directly before it begins, you tend to experience a dry sensation?
 It's then that you're producing very little cervical fluid.
 This is because estrogen is very low.

 As you approach ovulation, and your estrogen levels rise, your cervical fluid will be wet and may even appear slightly opaque.
 Then, during the ovulatory phase, your cervical fluid will become even more wet, possibly watery and/or might take on an egg-white-like consistency (long and stretchy).
 As soon as ovulation occurs and progesterone production begins, your cervical fluid will almost immediately become sticky and begin to dry up.
 It will typically stay dry until your next period.

-4. PMS is definitely not the norm.
+4. PMS is normal, right?

 No matter how many women you know who deal with cravings, mood swings, and other "typical" symptoms each month, remember that PMS is not the norm.
 Yup, you read that right!

-In fact, physical and emotional PMS symptoms like bloating, breast pain and swelling, mood swings, anxiety, cramps and acne are usually manifestations of an imbalance between estrogen, progesterone, testosterone and cortisol.
+In fact, physical and emotional PMS symptoms like bloating, breast pain and swelling, mood swings, anxiety, cramps, and acne are usually manifestations of an imbalance between estrogen, progesterone, testosterone, and cortisol.

 Interestingly, progesterone makes a woman's body more sensitive to blood sugar swings during the second half of her cycle—and the symptoms of blood sugar instability are almost exactly the same as PMS symptoms!

-So make sure to keep your blood sugar stable by eating protein, complex carbohydrates and healthy fats at each meal.
-Irregular bleeding, also known as "breakthrough bleeding" outside of your period days—during your luteal phase—could indicate low progesterone.
-This is the hormone that holds your uterine lining intact until the end of your cycle when it plunges and causes the endometrium to shed.
+You should only bleed during your period and not at other times in your cycle.
+Irregular bleeding, also known as "breakthrough bleeding" outside of your period days—during your luteal phase—could indicate low progesterone, lack of ovulation, or estrogen dominance.
+Progesterone is the hormone that holds your uterine lining intact until the end of your cycle when it plunges and causes the endometrium to shed.

-To help yourself keep tabs on potential irregularities in your cycle — to make sure you have a healthy cycle — I recommend using a period-tracking app like Kindara and iPeriod to record all the data you collect during each cycle.
+To help yourself keep tabs of potential irregularities in your cycle, I recommend using a period-tracking app like Kindara, iPeriod, Flo, or Period Tracker to record all the data you collect during each cycle.

 Taking a little extra time to check in with your body gives you the chance to recognize abnormalities and take steps to effectively address them.
 Hopefully these five important clues will help you get started on the journey to balanced hormones!